codedragon/code_reviews/slides.md

 ##Some definitions
 * Repo: repository, a collection of files and folders that make a body of work
 * Git:  a tool for saving history along with the body of work
-* Github/Gitlab:  a central repository that everyone can reach and use
+* Github/Gitlab:  a central repository copy that everyone can reach and use

 #Some important concepts
-* Goal is to have everyone's local repo the same, including Github/Gitlab
+* All contributers have their own repo copy, including Github/Gitlab
-* Git keeps track of all history
+* Contributers are responsible for keeping local copy aligned with central
+* The more contributer's copies diverge, the more painful syncing